oscal-compass/compliance-trestle/docs/trestle_author.md

   1. No new headings were added at the top level (i.e. `# New heading` is not allowed).
   1. All original headings are in the same order as in the template.
   1. All headings must be in the hierarchical order (i.e. `# Heading` then `### Heading` then `## Heading` is invalid).
-  1. If the `--governed-heading` option is provided, then
+  1. If the `--governed-heading` option is provided, then document is valid if no keys has changed in the specified governed section.

   For example, consider this template as our starting point: